Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 # lvsfunc

-A collection of VapourSynth functions and wrappers written and/or "borrowed" by LightArrowsEXE.
+A collection of VapourSynth functions and wrappers written and/or modified by LightArrowsEXE.
-Full information on how every function/wrapper works, as well as specific dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).
+Full information on how every function/wrapper works, as well as a list of dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).

 ## How to install